kajdreef/slides/morpheus/slides.md

 - Goal is to sort the artifacts in such a way we can highlight certain relationships or properties.

 - The example, shows both axis, so methods and tests, sorted by coverage.
-  - Methods that are covered by many test cases are presented on the left, and methods not covered are on the right side
+  - Methods that are executed by many test cases are presented on the left, and methods not executed are on the right side
-  - Similarly for tests we show tests covering many methods at the top, while tests covering a small number of methods are presented at the bottom.
+  - Similarly for tests we show tests executing many methods at the top, while tests executing a small number of methods are presented at the bottom.

 ---